ImageMagick/Usage-Markdown/basics/index.md

 ## Image Meta-data: Attributes, Properties and Artifacts {#settings}

-So far we have look at images and the actual content or data that makes up the image.
+So far, we have looked at images and the actual content or data that makes up the image.
 But images are more than just 'image data'.
 There are many attributes or meta-data that is also part of an image, and affect its image processing and how other programs should handle the image.

 For example, an image could have an 'offset' or be part of a larger 'virtual canvas' (page).
-That is a single image may only be a small part larger picture, made up of a series of other images, to form 'layers' or and 'animation'.
+That is, a single image may only be a small part larger picture, made up of a series of other images, to form 'layers' or and 'animation'.

-IM also attaches has a lot of special 'settings' that is used by many image processing operators to modify how they work.
-For example, the 'background color' to use.
-Some of these are global setting, which are the same across a whole list of images, while others may be different for each image within the list.
+IM also has a lot of special 'settings' that are used by many image processing operators to modify how they work - for example, the 'background color' to use.
+Some of these are global settings, which are the same across a whole list of images, while others may be different for each image within the list.

 So what sort of things are also part of an images?
 Lots of things...

 -   Image meta-data that are typically (though not always) saved with the image in image file formats.
 For example: profiles, labels, captions, and comments, and virtual canvas information (page).
 These are all per-image settings, and can be different for each image in the current image list.
--   Global settings used by many different image processing operators, but generally not save with the image: Colors such as background, bordercolor, fill, and mattecolor, also font, and pointsize, gravity, compose method, color channel handling, read/write bit depth of color values.
+-   Global settings used by many different image processing operators, but generally not saved with the image: Colors such as background, bordercolor, fill, and mattecolor, also font, and pointsize, gravity, compose method, color channel handling, read/write bit depth of color values.
 -   Expert settings and defines, used to control the deeper lower level operation of specific image processing operators.
 For example: distortion viewport, special compose method arguments,
 -   How the image is actually to be stored in memory within ImageMagick: for example as RGB or CMYK.
 Whether an alpha channel is present, and enabled or not, also the palette an image might have had when read in.
 However some of these storage settings are hard coded at compile time (such as in memory color value Quality).
 -   Some general IM operational settings, such as debugging or verbose settings, typically controlling information output or error handling.